Solid999/ragemp-notify/README.md

 How to install:

-1. Rename the Client-side folder into "notification" and then add the folder in "client_packages"
+1. Rename the Client-side folder into "notification" and then add the folder in `client_packages`

-2. Rename the Server-side folder into "notification" and then add the folder in "packages"
+2. Rename the Server-side folder into "notification" and then add the folder in `packages`